 Think of your project as if it was a start-up.

 Well, we can argue that it is a start-up after all.
 The only difference is that you are raising funds by selling your token.
-So in everything you do remember to think the start-up basics through problem-solution, business model, use of raised funds, team, tokenomics, roadmap.
+So in everything you do remember to think about the start-up basics through problem-solution, business model, use of raised funds, team, tokenomics, and roadmap.

 Do due diligence.